coder-mike/microvium/doc/supported-language.md

 Some notable JavaScript features that are NOT supported in Microvium (some of these may be supported in the future):

  - `void`, `delete`, and `in` operators.
+ - The increment/decrement operators aren't supported on expressions that have computed properties, such as `obj[x]++`.
  - Class, `instanceof` and object prototypes.
  - Most of the builtin functions and objects.
 For example, there is no `Array.prototype.map` or `Uint8Array.prototype.map`.
  - `finally`